-Why The New Tina Turner Doc Is A Must-Stream
+Why The Tina Turner Doc Is A Must-Stream

-In the new HBO documentary TINA, streaming on Crave as of March 27, the queen of rock ‘n’ roll Tina Turner doesn’t hold back.
+In the 2021 HBO documentary TINA, which is available to stream on Crave, the late queen of rock ‘n’ roll Tina Turner doesn’t hold back.
 Covering the highs and lows of her career and personal life, TINA is a searing portrait of a woman who has lived and loved, all while revolutionizing a genre and teaching Mick Jagger how to bust a move.
 With scenes spanning six decades of her career and never-before-seen archival footage, the film is necessary viewing for any music fan.

 Here are four reasons to give it a watch: